 What Basket List does

-You add your recipes and their ingredients.
+You import or add your recipes and their ingredients.
 Pick the meals you want to cook, set how many you're feeding, and Basket List works out the quantities and gives you one shopping list.
 Take it to Aldi, Tesco, wherever suits you.
 Same meals, no subscription, and the ingredients cost a fraction of the box price.

 Basket List was built for people who love recipe box meals but not the price tag.
 Here's what the switch looks like.